-In this article we study the effect of a δ -interaction on a polymerized membrane of arbitrary internal dimension D. Depending on the dimensionality of membrane and embedding space, different physical scenarios are observed.
-We emphasize on the difference of polymers from membranes.
-For the latter, non-trivial contributions appear at the 2-loop level.
-We also exploit a "massive scheme" inspired by calculations in fixed dimensions for scalar field theories.
-Despite the fact that these calculations are only amenable numerically, we found that in the limit of $D \to 2$ each diagram can be evaluated analytically.
+In this paper we study the effect of a $\delta$ -interaction on a polymerized membrane of arbitrary internal dimension D. Depending on the dimensionality of the membrane and embedding space, different physical scenarios are observed.
+We emphasize the difference of polymers from membranes.
+For the latter, nontrivial contributions appear at the two-loop level.
+We also exploit a 'massive scheme' inspired by calculations in fixed dimensions for scalar field theories.
+Despite the fact that these calculations are only amenable numerically, we found that in the limit of $D \rightarrow 2$ each diagram can be evaluated analytically.
 This property extends in fact to any order in perturbation theory, allowing for a summation of all orders.
 This is a novel and quite surprising result.
-Finally, an attempt to go beyond D=2 is presented.
-Applications to the case of self-avoiding membranes are mentioned.
+Finally, an attempt to go beyond D = 2 is presented.
+Applications to the case of selfavoiding membranes are mentioned.